 **Note to readers:

 This blog is not saying female narcissists do not exist.
 They do.
-They are far fewer in number; and this fact, in the opinion of this author, has nothing to do with biological gender differences — and everything to do with how, overall, men are socialized to adopt narcissism as a masculine ideal, and women codependency (or empath) as a feminine ideal.
+They are however far fewer in number.
+The reason for this is obvious in the opinion of this author, examining the last five decades of research on socialized constructs and traditional gender roles.
+In other words, narcissism has little to do with biological gender differences — and more to do with how oligarchic societies idealize, and intensely socialize men to adopt narcissism as a masculine ideal, and women codependency (or empath) as a feminine ideal.

 This socialization varies mostly in degree of pressure to conform.
 In cults and families organized to rigidly adhere to authoritarian relations, conformity to toxic ideals masculinity is greater.
-The evidence for this is well documented in the last five decades, as is the enduring, traumatic effects of childhood experiencing and, or witnessing misogynist mistreatment of women and children, domestic violence and overall subjugation of those members identified as “weak” by those identified as “superior.”
+The evidence for this is well documented in scholarly literature since the 1970s, as is the enduring, traumatic effects of childhood experiencing and, or witnessing misogynist mistreatment of women and children, domestic violence and overall subjugation of those members identified as “weak” by those identified as “superior.”

 With regard to female narcissists, more studies are needed.
-Like male counterparts, female narcissists, in this therapist’s experience, appear to identify and adopt to ideals for toxic masculinity.
-This therapist has noted overall differences however, mostly with regard to emphasis and value placed on relationships.
+Like their male counterparts, female narcissists, in this therapist’s experience, appear to identify and adopt the ideals for toxic masculinity.
+This therapist has also noted overall differences however, mostly with regard to emphasis and value placed on relationships.
 In any case, more research is necessary in this area.